sjau/easysnap/README.md

    * `exportPool`: Set to `y` if you want to export the pool after receiving is done.
 This can be useful if you want to make backups onto removable media such as usb thumb drives or external usb drives.
 Easysnap will automatically try to import the pool for receiving when it's not imported already.
 The export happens at the very end of routine.
    * `remoteHost`: Provide the remote user and host that shall send the dataset, e.g. `root@myserver.tld` or you can also use like `root@localhost`
    * `remoteDS`: The path to the remote dataset that shall be sent.
-   * `snaps`: The amount of snapshots to keep locally.
-Remember: This only goes for the selected interval.
+   * `reqFreeG`: Give notice when there's less space than the amount of gigabytes indicated on the pool, e.g. `200` would give a warning when the free space on the pool falls below 200G.
+   * `snapsXX`: Here you define the intervals and the amount of snaps it should keep, e.g. ...;daily:3650;hourly:2160;....:99.
+You can add as many snapsXX there as you want.
+The give example would keep 10 years worth of daily snaps and 90 days worth of hourly snaps.
+You can also use -1 and 0 for the amount.
+See below:
       * `-1`: To keep an unlimited amount of snapshots (never delete them).
       * `0`: To delete all snapshots but still receive current/incremental data.
       * `1+`: The amount of snapshots to keep.
-   * `reqFreeG`: Give notice when there's less space than the amount of gigabytes indicated on the pool, e.g. `200` would give a warning when the free space on the pool falls below 200G.
    * __Notice:__ easysnapRecv will by default use the `-F` flag, meaning that it will auto-rollback to the latest snapshot when required.
+   * Empty lines and lines starting with # are ignored
 1. Setup a cron or systemd timer that will run the easysnapRecv script when you want to.
-Use as first parameter the interval indicator, e.g. `0 * * * * /path/to/easysnap/easysnapRecv hourly`

 ## ToDo